mir123/etherpad-solar/README.md

 ## Install

-Not yet in Etherpad plugin repository, so copy the ep_solar folder manually into your node_modules.
-Set your position (latitude and longitude in decimal degrees) directly in the static/js/index.js file.
+Not yet in Etherpad plugin repository, so create an ep_solar folder manually in your node_modules and copy the contents of this repository.
+Set your position (latitude and longitude in decimal degrees) and other settings directly in the static/js/index.js file.

 ## How it works